Sulli-bst/Sulli-bst/README.md

 📧 The best way to reach me is via email: **sullivan.beaussart@outlook.com**

-🔗 You can also reach me [Linkedin](https://www.linkedin.com/in/sullivan-b-33223629b/)
+🔗 You can also reach me on [Linkedin](https://www.linkedin.com/in/sullivan-b-33223629b/)

 ---